saadsohail05/Web-Programming/Week 6 Lecture 1+2/Readme.md

 # Tasks
 ## Task 01 : Comments in Html,Css and JavaScript
 ### Description
 I have created an HTML file that demonstrates the use of comments in HTML, CSS, and JavaScript.
-The code includes examples of single-line and multi-line comments in each of these languages, showcasing the proper syntax and structure for adding comments to your code
+The code includes examples of single-line and multi-line comments in each of these languages, showcasing the proper syntax and structure for adding comments to your code.

 ## Task 02 : Alert Messege Using Jquery
 ### Description